19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Telepathy.md

 | Range    | 30 feet                                             |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You can communicate telepathically with any creature within range for the duration.
-You don't need to share a language to understand it's thoughts.
+You can communicate telepathically with any creatures within range for the duration.
+You don't need to share a language to share thoughts.

 This communication is vulnerable to scrying.